Norwich Road Academy puts the safeguarding of our pupils at the forefront of our school.

 If you have concerns about the Principal, please contact:

-If school is closed and you have an urgent concern about a child’s welfare and believe them to be at risk of significant harm you could call the Police on 999 or make contact with Norfolk County Council’s Children’s Services on 0344 800 8020.
+If school is closed and you have an urgent concern about a child’s welfare and believe them to be at risk of significant harm, you can call the Police on 999 or make contact with Norfolk County Council’s Children’s Services on 0344 800 8020.
 See more information here: https://www.norfolk.gov.uk/children-and-families/keeping-children-safe

 Working Together to Safeguard Children is a government document that we use to inform our practices.
 It can be found here: https://www.gov.uk/government/publications/working-together-to-safeguard-children–2